lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork3.md

 * Develop your program in steps, checking that it compiles and runs after every change.
 * Use comments to organize your program.
-* Format your output to print only one or two decimal places using `.mf`, where `m` is the number of decimal places.
+* Format your output to print only one or two decimal places using `%.mf` instead of `%f`, where `m` is the number of decimal places.

 ## Grading - 10 points